Carbon Monoxide Alarm

 In short, GFCI outlets exist to protect people from electrical shock — it is completely different from a house fuse.
 The idea behind a fuse is to protect a structure from an electrical fire.
 Unlike a home’s fuse, the GFCI is integrated in the outlet itself.
 When you plug in an appliance, such as a hair dryer, the GFCI outlet monitors the amount of power going to the device.
 If you accidentally drop the appliance into sink full of water, the GFCI detects the interruption in current and cuts the power … and possibly saves your life.

 So how do you know if you’re looking at an outlet equipped with GFCI capabilities?
 You’ll see a Test and a Reset button (and perhaps an indicator light) built right into the outlet.
 If you do not see a GFCI outlet in your restroom, near your kitchen, outside, or near any other potential for electric shock.
+Learn more from Bob Vila here.
 Call Mike’s today!

 What Is A Surge Protector?

 A surge protector is an appliance designed to protect electrical devices from voltage spikes such as lightning strikes, and power outages.
 A surge protector attempts to limit the voltage supplied to an electric device by either blocking or by shorting to ground any unwanted voltages above a safe threshold.